 It’s also important to note that most basic commands you’ll teach your dog will be one-syllable worlds, providing yet another reason to opt for a two-syllable name.

-Be Cautious About Rhymes
+2. Be Cautious About Rhymes

-Dogs may be able smart animals who can learn dozens of spoken commands, but they don’t really understand language.
+Dogs may be smart animals who can learn dozens of spoken commands, but they don’t really understand language.
 They’ll frequently confuse words that sound alike, and this includes words that rhyme.
 So, think through the most common training commands you’ll teach your dog, and try to avoid picking a name that rhymes.

 For example, you may want to avoid naming your dog “Shay,” as it rhymes with “Lay.”

-Remember You’ll Be Using Your Dog’s Name Publicly
+3. Remember You’ll Be Using Your Dog’s Name Publicly

 Many owners get a bit mischievous or silly when naming their dog, but you should use caution when doing so.
-Your dog doesn’t care what his name is, but you’ll be forced to share his name with your vet, people at the dog park and when traveling with your pet.
+Your big dog doesn’t care what his name is, but you’ll be forced to share his name with your vet, people at the dog park and when traveling with your pet.

 Accordingly, you should avoid giving your dog any name you’d be too embarrassed to utter in public.

-Your Dog’s Name Must Fit on His ID Tag
+4. Your Dog’s Name Must Fit on His ID Tag

 You’ll need to emblazon your new big dog’s name on his ID tag, and many owners also like to have their dog’s water bowl, bed or other items monogrammed.
 This is usually easy for dogs with short names, but it can become a problem if you give your dog a lengthy name.